eif0/k3cloud-docs/README.md

 - the docker image tag @ dockerhub (used in the gh action in .github/workflows)
 - the displayed version in http://<host>/about (via sed in Dockerfile)
 - the .env file in the repo, to reference which img version (and deployment) this version of the code generated.
-- the version reference in the -deploy.yaml manifest files
+- the version reference in the -deploy.yaml manifest files.

 #### Image build instructions that use hugo's /public + nginx: